JoaoManoelDev/anbetec-back-end/README.md

 # ==================================================================

-# Configurando a api de empresas.
+# Configurando a API de empresas.
 # Acesse a pasta do projeto no terminal/cmd.
 $ cd anbetec-back-end/companies-api